NOTE TO CONTRIBUTORS

 ul.
 Bartycka 18A, 00-716 Warsaw, Poland

 Submission.
 The pdf or postscript file and the source file should be submitted, written according to the guidelines specified below.
-For editorial and printing reasons, preparing manuscript in Microsoft Word, Open Office, TEX, LaTEX is strongly recommended.
+For editorial and publishing reasons, preparing manuscript in Microsoft Word, Open Office, TEX, or LATEX is strongly recommended.
+Each submitted paper is checked using CrossCheck iThenticate software.
+Papers submitted to the ARTIFICIAL SATELLITES must not be proceeded in other journals neither bulletins except the case of withdraw or rejection from them.
+Powrót do pocz±tku strony

 Arrangement of the paper.
 The manuscript should be prepared as follows:

-1. Title, complete name(s) of the author(s), name and address of the afiliation where the work was done and contract address of the author(s).
+1. Title, complete name(s) of the author(s), name and address of the affiliation where the work was done and contact address of the author(s).

 2. Abstract.